-The vehicle must be running before starting this procedure.
+Note: The vehicle must be running before starting this procedure.

-- 1. Turn on the plow controller. - Line up the vehicle with the snowplow and slowly drive backward until you are close enough to connect the plow wire harness and power/ground cable to the vehicle wire harness. - Remove the electrical-plug dust-covers and connect the plow wire harness and power/ground cable to the vehicle wire harness. - 4.
-Use the coupler switch to raise or lower the plow to the desired height, then slowly drive backward until the attachment arms contact the undercarriage pin (Figure 22).
+- 1. Turn on the plow controller. - 2.
+Ensure that the controller is not in FLOAT mode. - Line up the vehicle with the snowplow and slowly drive backward until you are close enough to connect the plow wire harness to the vehicle wire harness. - Remove the electrical-plug dust-covers and connect the plow wire harness to the vehicle wire harness. - Use the coupler switch to raise or lower the plow to the desired height, then slowly drive backward until the attachment arms contact the slots on the rail mounting kit (Figure 41). - Lower the plow onto the hitch and flip the pin-locking levers to engage them (Figure 41).